Psychological Healing

 • Your Cross

-Actually, if you really dare to think about it, for ages men have been saying, “Life is about living, not abstaining” and women (and, in San Francisco, other men as well) have been paying the price all along.
+Actually, if you really dare to think about it, for ages men have been saying, “Life is about living, not abstaining” and women (or for that matter, men, especially in San Francisco) have been paying the price all along.

 The Dignity of Male and Female

-Now, if you go right back to the beginning, you will find that God created men and women equal.
+Now, if you dare to look at tradition with an open mind, you will find that God, with an “open mind,” created men and women equal.
 In Genesis 1:27 we read that God created man, and that “man” is male and female.
 Moreover, in Genesis 2:18 ff. we read about God’s plan for those male and female individuals: God wanted to give “the man” a “partner.”
 Notice this carefully.
-God made the woman to be a partner—not a slave and not a playmate—for the man.
+God made the woman to be a wife—not a slave and not a sex toy—for the man.

 The early Church said nothing to contradict the equality of men and women.
 Ephesians 5:21 instructs all Christians to “be subordinate to one another out of reverence for Christ.”
 Only in Holy Matrimony—not in any other social relationship—are wives specifically instructed to be subordinate to their husbands (Ephesians 5:22; Colossians 3:18; 1 Peter 3:1), but husbands are instructed to treat their wives with love (Ephesians 5:28)—and real love, if you think about it, demands equality.